 - An estate as a personal representative

-Obviously an agent will not have a Property Account in the name of the agency - they only have a ASA.
-The ATT has requested guidance on how an agent appointed by PRs shoud report on behalf of the estate.
+An agent will not have a Property Account in the name of the agency - they only have a ASA - which means they cannot follow the steps above.

 Interaction with informal procedures

-A further concern for estates is the interaction between the reporting requirements under the 30-day reporting rules, and the informal procedures for an estate.
+A further concern for estates is the interaction between the reporting requirements under the 60-day reporting rules, and the informal procedures for an estate.